 Coinbase is currently one of the top bitcoin to fiat and vice versa exchanges right now on most countries like the United States; but being one of the best has it’s own downsides.
 Along with Binance and Bitfinex, Coinbase is probably one of the exchanges that has their users frequently targeted by hackers.
 Because of that, it’s heavily recommended for you to make sure that your Coinbase account is secure enough.

 Here are some tips on how to protect and secure your Coinbase account.

-Use Google Authenticator instead of using SMS authentication
+Use Open-source Authenticator apps instead of using SMS authentication

-While having SMS authentication is still a lot better than having no authentication at all, using the Google authenticator is still way secure than using SMS.
+While having SMS authentication is still a lot better than having no authentication at all, using authenticator apps are still way secure than using SMS.
 There have been some incidences in the pasts whereas a hacker successfully convinced the victim’s mobile telecommunications provider to take over the victim’s SMS number through impersonation.
 These types of incidents happen a lot more frequently than you might think.

-With Google authenticator, the hacker can only gain access to your authenticator codes if only the hacker gained physical access to your phone, which makes it a lot harder to be accessed by hackers.
+With authenticator apps, the hacker can only gain access to your authenticator codes if only the hacker gained physical access to your phone, which makes it a lot harder to be accessed by hackers.